Stop Getting Negative Online Reviews for your Restaurant – RestaurantRockstars.com Podcast featuring Opiniator.

 Now we know the impact of poor service that could cause problems, what happens now?
 Specifically how does a restaurant stop getting negative online reviews and how to protect business reputation?
 There are several steps for business owners to help solve this and win back a positive reputation:

-- Allow the customer to deliver feedback at the restaurant.
-Point of experience feedback at the business location means greater feedback accuracy and a chance to act.
+- Allow the customer to deliver ratings at the restaurant.
+Point of experience restaurant feedback means greater feedback accuracy and a chance to act.

 - Make it super easy for them, using their own device